MicBan/Udacity_project_nanodegree/README.md

 - 'extract_bottleneck_features.py' - file provided by Udacity, used to read pretrained models provided by Keras using provided preprocessed inputs

 Other important folders include:
-- _data_, which consists of images used to train, validate and test model,
+- _data_, which should consists of images used to train, validate and test model, but is empty to allow the project to be submitted,
 - _bottleneck_features_, including Resnet50 preprocessed inputs provided by Udacity.
 There should be also a respective file for VGG16 however due to storage limitations (it is 850mb of size) it could not be uploaded to Github
 - _saved_models_, which includes parameters of the best models trained in this project
 - _images_, including images feeding the Jupyter Notebook as well as a few used to test the result of the algorithm